warden-sk/compiler/README.md

 1. `filePath`: A `string` containing the path to the TypeScript file you want to compile.
 2. `options`
+   1. `cssOutputPath`
+   2. `transpileOnly`
-   1. `useTransformers`: A `boolean` indicating whether you want to use built-in transformers during compilation.
+   3. `useTransformers`: A `boolean` indicating whether you want to use built-in transformers during compilation.

 ## `transformer.ts`